 County of Haliburton:

-Use of ATVs on roads and links is subject to a range of legislation, i.e. municipal, provincial, and federal.
-It is your responsibility to become familiar with applicable acts, legislation, and by-laws to ensure that you ride within the law.
+Use of ATVs/SXS on roads is subject to a provincial legislation and municipal by-laws.
+It is your responsibility to ensure that you are riding within the applicable laws.

 - headlights must be on at all times

 - speed cannot exceed 20 km per hour unless the posted speed is greater than 50 km per hour.
 Then the ATV speed limit is 50 km per hour